srus/django-kickstartvenv/README.md

 - Download this project.
 - Rename the folder as you want.
 - Add the Python dependencies in the `requirements` folder.
 - Move to the project root folder and run: `./bin/build.sh`.
+You can run this script whenever you need to update the project.

-You can run `build.sh` whenever you need to update the project.
+Finally type `workon` and the name of your virtualenv to start working on your new project.
+See the [Virtualenvwrapper docs](http://virtualenvwrapper.readthedocs.org/) to learn more about the workflow with virtual environments.

 ## Directory structure